SModelS/smodels/docs/manual/source/Installation.rst

 .. include:: dependencies.rst

-For speed reasons, we moreover recommend pytorch>=1.8.0 as backend for pyhf.
+For performance reasons, we moreover recommend pytorch>=1.8.0 as backend for pyhf.
 This is, however, optional: if pytorch is not available, SModelS will use the default backend.

 In addition, the :ref:`cross section computer <xsecCalc>` provided by :ref:`smodelsTools.py <smodelsTools>`
 requires: